Adenium obesum (Forssk.) Roem. & Schult.

 Adenium coetaneum, Adenium honghel, Nerium obesum, Adenium arabicum, Adenium arboreum, Adenium micranthum, Adenium socotranum, Adenium somalense, Adenium speciosum, Adenium tricholepis, Cameraria obesa

 Adenium obesum is an evergreen or drought-deciduous succulent shrub.
 It can grow up to 10 feet (3 m) height, with pachycaul stems and a stout, swollen basal caudex.
-The leaves are spirally arranged, clustered toward the tips of the shoots, simple entire, leathery in texture, up to 6 inches (15 cm) long and up to 3 inches (8 cm) broad.
-Tubular flowers tend to red and pink, often with a whitish blush outward of the throat, up to 2 inches (5 cm) long, with the outer portion up to 2.4 inches (6 cm) in diameter with five petals.
-Long fingerlike double fruits, grey to pale grey-brown, sometimes fringed with pink.
+The leaves are spirally arranged, clustered toward the tips of the shoots, simple entire, leathery in texture, up to 6 inches (15 cm) long and up to 3 inches (7.5 cm) broad.
+Tubular flowers tend to red and pink, often with a whitish blush outward of the throat, up to 2 inches (5 cm) long, with outer portion up to 2.4 inches (6 cm) in diameter and with 5 petals.
+Long, fingerlike double fruits are grey to pale grey-brown and sometimes fringed with pink.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).